donjar/quizard/api/README.md

  - `GET` and `DELETE` requests will ignore the request's body.
  - `POST` requests will ignore the request's query parameters.
- - `PUT` requests use the request's query parameters to retrieve the resources, and use the request's body to update them.
+ - `PUT` and `PATCH` requests use the request's query parameters to retrieve the resources, and use the request's body to update them.

 ### 1. GET
-- many (`bool`): If True, return a list of rows.
-Default: False.
 - limit (`int`): the maximum number of rows to return(Min=0, Max=100).
 Default: 15.
 - last_id (`int`): The returned rows will have their IDs starting from `last_id` (exclusive) (Keyset pagination).
 Default: 0.